uberfastman/fantasy-football-metrics-weekly-report/README.md

 4. Name your project, something like `ff-report-drive-uploader`, but it can be anything you like.

-5. Click "CREATE".
+5. Click `CREATE`.

 6. It will take a few moments for the project to be created, but once it is there will be a notification.

 7. Go to the [Google Developers Console](https://console.developers.google.com/apis/dashboard).

-8. Your new project should automatically load in the dashboard, but in the event it does not or you have other projects (a different project might load by default), click the project name on the top left of the page (to the right of where it says "Google APIs"), and select your new project.
+8. Your new project should automatically load in the dashboard, but in the event it does not, or you have other projects (a different project might load by default), click the project name on the top left of the page (to the right of where it says "Google APIs"), and select your new project.

-9. Either click the `+ ENABLE APIS AND SERVICES` button on the top of the page, or select "Library" from the menu on the left, search for "Google Drive API", and click "Google Drive API" when it comes up.
+9. Either click the `+ ENABLE APIS AND SERVICES` button on the top of the page, or select "Library" from the menu on the left, search for `Google Drive API`, and click `Google Drive API` when it comes up.

 10. Click `ENABLE`.

 11. After a moment it will be enabled.
-Click "Credentials" from the left menu and then click "Create Credentials".
+Click `Credentials` from the left menu and then click `CREATE CREDENTIALS`.

-12. From the menu that drops down, select "OAuth client ID".
+12. From the menu that drops down, select `OAuth client ID`.

-13. Click on "Configure Consent Screen".
+13. Click on `Configure Consent Screen`.

+14. Select `Internal` for the `User Type` then click `CREATE`.

-14. Put `yff-report-drive-uploader` in `Application name`.
+15. Put `yff-report-drive-uploader` in `Application name`.

+16. Select your email from the dropdown under `User support email`.

+17. Enter your email again in the `Developer contact information` field.

+18. Click `SAVE AND CONTINUE`.

-15. Click `Add Scope`, check the box next to the `../auth/drive` scope, and click `ADD`.
+19. Click `ADD OR REMOVE SCOPES`, search for `google drive` in the filter, check the box next to the `../auth/drive` scope, and click `UPDATE` at the bottom.

-16. Click `SAVE` at the bottom of the screen.
+20. Click `SAVE AND CONTINUE`.

-17. Now go click "Credentials" again from the left menu and then click "Create Credentials", then select "OAuth client ID".
+21. Now go click `Credentials` again from the left menu and click `CREATE CREDENTIALS`, then select `OAuth client ID`.

-18. Select "Other" from the radio buttons, and put `yff-report-drive-uploader-client-id`.
+22. Select `Desktop app` from the dropdown menu, and put `yff-report-drive-uploader-client-id`.

-19. Click "Create".
+23. Click `CREATE`.

-20. A popup with your `client ID` and `client secret` will appear.
-Click "OK".
+24. A popup with your `client ID` and `client secret` will appear.
+Click `OK`.

-21. On the far right of your new credential, click the little arrow that displays "Download JSON" when you hover over it.
+25. On the far right of your new credential, click the little arrow that displays `Download OAuth Client` when you hover over it, then click `DOWNLOAD JSON`.

-22. Your credentials JSON file will download.
+26. Your credentials JSON file will download.
 Rename it `credentials.json`, and put it in the `auth/google/` directory where `EXAMPLE-credentials.json` is located.

-23. Open a terminal window (makes sure you are inside the `fantasy-football-metrics-weekly-report` directory), and run:
+27. Open a terminal window (makes sure you are inside the `fantasy-football-metrics-weekly-report` directory), and run:

     ```bash
     docker exec -it fantasy-football-metrics-weekly-report_app_1 python resources/google_quickstart.py --noauth_local_webserver
     ```

-24. You will see a message that says `Go to the following link in your browser:`, followed by a link.
+28. You will see a message that says `Go to the following link in your browser:`, followed by a link.
 Copy the URL and paste it into a web browser, and hit enter.
 The open window will ask you to either select a Google account to log into (if you have multiple) or log in.
 Select your account/login.

-25. A warning screen will appear saying "This app isn't verified".
+29. A warning screen will appear saying "This app isn't verified".
 Click "Advanced" and then "Go to yff-report-drive-uploader (unsafe)" (this screen may vary depending on your web browser, but the point is you need to proceed past the warning).

-26. On the next screen, a popup saying "Grant yff-report-drive-uploader permission" will appear.
+30. On the next screen, a popup saying "Grant yff-report-drive-uploader permission" will appear.
 Click "Allow", then "Allow" again on the following "Confirm your choices" screen.

-27. Next you will see a screen that says only "Please copy this code, switch to your application and paste it there:".
+31. Next you will see a screen that says only "Please copy this code, switch to your application and paste it there:".
 Copy the code, and return to your open terminal window (you can close the browser window once you've copied the verification code).

-28. Paste the verification code where it says `Enter verification code:`, and hit enter.
+32. Paste the verification code where it says `Enter verification code:`, and hit enter.

-29. You should then see the command line output "Authentication successful.", as well as a list of 10 files in your Google Drive to confirm it can access your drive.
+33. You should then see the command line output "Authentication successful.", as well as a list of 10 files in your Google Drive to confirm it can access your drive.
 It will also have automatically generated a `token.json` file in `auth/google/`, which you should just leave where it is and do ***NOT*** edit or modify in any way!

-30. *You can now upload your reports to Google Drive in one of two ways listed below.
+34. *You can now upload your reports to Google Drive in one of two ways listed below.
 Please note, if you wish to specify where the app will upload the report to in Google Drive, change the value of `google_drive_folder_path` in `config.ini` to whatever path you wish to store the reports in Google Drive, for example: `Fantasy_Football/reports`.
 If you do not put a path in this value the report will default to uploading files to a `Fantasy_Football` directory at the root of your Google Drive.*
     1. Change `google_drive_upload` to `True` in `config.ini` and generate a new report.
 You will see a message at the end of the run that indicates the report PDF was successfully uploaded to Google Drive, and provides the direct share link to the file.
        **OR**
     2. Set the value of `google_drive_reupload_file` in `config.ini` to the local filepath of the report you wish to upload, opening a Terminal window, and running `python integrations/drive.py`*.
 This only works for preexisting reports that you have already generated, and will then upload that report to Google Drive without generating a new one.